tlugger/rockiscope/README.md

 After each game, Rockiscope posts a follow-up reply with the result:
 - **Correct prediction**: "The cosmos don't miss. ✨ Rockies W 4-3.
 Season: 7/10 correct"
-- **Wrong**: ""Trust the stars.
-Never trust the bullpen. ⭐" Rockies L 7-3.
+- **Wrong**: "Trust the stars.
+Never trust the bullpen. ⭐ Rockies L 7-3.
 Season: 6/10 correct"

 This keeps the bot "real-time" and provides accountability for the predictions.
 Each follow-up includes the running season record.